scholarslab/prosody/README.md

   - `image: mysql:5.7`
 - Then restart Docker Compose
   - `docker-compose up -d`
+- Log in to the WordPress admin page and run any updates if prompted.

 ### Update theme or plugin
 To get the updates to the theme and plugin, just pull them down from the GitHub